 Data filtering methods

-A given GWAS data can be filtered to select a subset for interaction tests based on either existing biological knowledge (e.g. databases of pathways and protein-protein interactions5,24,45), or statistical features (e.g. marginal effects24 and SNP genotype frequencies46,47), or fast algorithms18,48–51.
+An alternative hypothesis driven approach is to select a subset for interaction tests based on either existing biological knowledge (e.g. databases of pathways and protein-protein interactions5,24,45), or statistical features (e.g. marginal effects24 and SNP genotype frequencies46,47), or fast algorithms18,48–51.
 Methods based on variance heterogeneity among SNP genotypes can effectively select potentially interacting SNPs for quantitative traits but could miss SNPs that are interacting but have limited variance heterogeneity52,53.
 Besides the apparent speed advantage, filtering based methods can be better than exhaustive search in power because of much reduced multiple tests as well as functional interpretation when considering only functional SNPs.
 However, caution is recommended when applying filtering because of potential biases (either upwards or downwards) caused by limitations in the algorithms and existing knowledge that may be subject to publication bias4 and specific contexts54,55.
-Furthermore, it is debatable what threshold is appropriate after filtering as it might alter the NULL distributions56.
+Furthermore, it is debatable what threshold is appropriate after filtering as it might alter the null distributions of test statistics 56.

 Machine learning, data mining and other algorithms